Continued from Walking Day 3: Redondela to Pontevedra

 It was Karin’s turn to choose a place, and she spotted a wine bar where we enjoyed a glass of rioja and tapas.
 I told her about the Parador hotels and their menus for pilgrims and that there happened to be a Parador in Pontevedra.
 She wasn’t familiar with Paradors and was up checking it out.
 I navigated with Google Maps through the old narrow streets and alleys to the Parador.

 I ordered the pulpo (grilled octopus) which is a Galician specialty.
 The bar didn’t offer a half portion and Karin is vegetarian, so I had a huge plate to myself.
-The preparation is simple–it is grilled in olive oil and sprinkled with sea salt and paprika.
+The preparation is simple–it is boiled whole, sliced, drizzled in olive oil and sprinkled with sea salt and paprika.
 I ate a few of the bland boiled potatoes because I was hungry but left most on the plate to save room for the good stuff.
 If you haven’t tried pulpo, Galicia is the place to order it.
 It’s served with a basket of delicious bread that you sop up the spicy pulpo oil with, oh, and a glass of Albariño wine to wash it all down.
 That meal was a splurge by pilgrim standards (20 euros) but so worth it, plus, the surprise of meeting other women travelers, all from different backgrounds, finding common interests, and having wine and a few good laughs.
 Karin now knows the secret of the Paradors for pilgrims.

 Suddenly Karin noticed it was 10:15, and we had forgotten about the lights-out curfew at the albergue.
 Oops!
 We paid our check and rushed out, hoping we wouldn’t be locked out.
 Then it started to rain.
 Hard.
 Luckily I had my rain jacket and umbrella.
 We huddled together and headed toward the albergue, about 20 minutes walk from the Parador.
 Anyone in their right mind would duck for cover in a bar and wait it out.
 But not us, for we had a curfew.
 Karin said she saw a back door when she did laundry earlier and thought if the front was locked, this door might be open.
 Fortunately, when we got back there were a few smokers hanging out near the front entrance, so the door wasn’t locked.
 Another “Camino provides” moment!
 However, the lights were out in the bunk rooms.
 I used my phone screen (not flashlight app—too bright and it zaps the battery) to find my bunk on the far side, being careful not stumble into anything.
 Karin quietly got into her bed, but I gathered my toiletries and empty water bottle and headed to the bathroom.
 People were still up, and there was a drunk girl brushing her teeth very slowly while staring into the mirror.
-Pilgrims like to party.
+Some pilgrims like to party.

 I went back and noticed the lower bunk hadn’t been claimed, so I slept there instead of the top bed.
 It was a fun and adventurous evening in Pontevedra with my new German, atheist friend.